-- Click on the Media button in the toolbar. - To add a movie, select Movies from the pulldown menu at the top of the dialog box.
-To add an audio file, select iTunes from the pulldown menu. - 3.
-The area below the pulldown menu will show different collections you can click on to see files saved on your computer.
+- 1. Click on the Media button in the toolbar. - To add a movie, select the Movies tab at the top of the dialog box.
+To add an audio file, select Audio. - 3.
+The area below the tabs will show different collections you can click on to see files saved on your computer.
 Once you select a collection, you will see a list of the files it contains.
 Movies will display as thumbnails, while audio files will be listed with additional information such as the duration and artist name. - 4.
 To preview any of the files, click on the Play button at the bottom of the window. - Once you find the file you want to use, drag it into the slide canvas until you see a green plus sign and release your mouse to add it to the presentation. - 6.
 Use the handles to resize the preview if you're adding a movie, or drag to move it to a different location on the canvas.
-If you are adding a sound file, you will see a speaker icon you can move anywhere on the canvas. - Open the Quicktime Inspector (last button on the right when you open the Inspector) to set additional options.
+If you are adding a sound file, you will see a speaker icon (this icon will not be displayed when you play the presentation). - Open the QuickTime Inspector (last button on the right when you open the Inspector) to set additional options.